ccaeljan-lang/LBYCPOB-FinalProject-AniLinkDLSUShuttleServiceReservation/README.md

 BRIEF DESCRIPTION:
 AniLink is a mobile application which is a platform for shuttle management which is designed to manage the DLSU shuttle service for students and faculty traveling between the Laguna and Manila campuses.
+This application replaces the manual (google form-based) reservation system with a structured and organized shuttle operations through an hierarchy of: Category → Line → Route → Departure Schedule → Trip → Reservation.

 CORE OOP CONCEPTS:
 - Encapsulation: Classes like Reservation, Trip, and Passenger keep their data private and expose only necessary methods (e.g., reserveSeat(), cancelReservation()). <br>